pranavc13/Osdag-Bridge-Deck-Designer-main/README.md

 Open a Pull Request

 ## 📄 License
-This project is part of the FOSSEE project at IIT Bombay.
+This project is part of the FOSSEE project for IIT Bombay!